Colton21/NueXSecModules/README.md

 - A good amount of true variables are not being filled properly - some look like they are pointing to addresses, others are simply zero.
 Does this come from the MC Ghost module?
 - I notice not many `kBeamNeutrino` events have matched MC Ghosts, but more `kCosmicRay` events do... why?
 - Some MC Truth variables are simply not set - `xsecAna::TPCObjectContainer.MCHits()`
+- Why so many MC Truth objects (100k+) for 5 Events?
+- Why does cosmic-only not work?
+- Construct previously used cuts — make sure to use separate functions for every single cut!
+This may not be most efficient, but this will make it clear how effective each individual cut is.
+Their order can also be easily rearranged, and will be easily importable to larsoft filter modules in the future.

 ## To-Be Verified
 - Adding all MC Truth information in a new tree - this is useful to get true event numbers for efficiencies.